 The Henry Miller Memorial Library was established by writer and painter Emil White.
-It’s the second-largest collection of Henry Miller works and memorabilia in the world.
+It’s the world’s second-largest collection of Henry Miller works and memorabilia.
 Unique pieces include the first draft of Tropic of Cancer.

 Places to Stay near Henry Miller Memorial Library